Alief-He/Self-Study/README.md

-# self-study
+# Self-Study
-Record and notes of self-study
+Records and Notes of Self-Study